A potent antioxident, anti-inflammatory !

 1. Calm Inflammation

-According to research published in the journal Molecular Biology, chronic inflammation plays a major role in the development of various neurodegenerative diseases, including Alzheimer's disease, Parkinson's disease, multiple sclerosis, brain tumor,
+published in the journal Molecular Biology, chronic inflammation plays a major role in the development of various neurodegenerative diseases, including Alzheimer's disease, Parkinson's disease, multiple sclerosis, brain tumor, and meningitis.

 In Asia, where people regularly consume spices, rates of certain neurodegenerative diseases are much lower than in the US.